PillarBox-hub/Forecasting-NHS-Admissions-using-Markov-Chains-Model/README.md

 This file contains 2 Python scripts for Quarterly forecasts across 10 years mainly using numpy and pandas.
 Transition matrix are applied to the actuals to derive the forecasts for the said durations.

-**Type1 represents the Quarterly predictions for A&E admissions based on the matrix{probability})
+**Type1 represents the Quarterly predictions for A&E admissions based on the transition matrix{probability})**

-**Type2 represents the Quarterly predictions for single speciality admissions based on the matrix{probability})
+**Type2 represents the Quarterly predictions for single speciality admissions based on the transition matrix{probability})**

+3. **TestModels**

+This file contains 4 python jupyter notebook files:

+**DataInTen mostly  involves the use pandas and time series machine learning tecniques like arima, sarima, etc to carry out forecast for both A&E admissions and single speciality admissions.
+These models are evaluated and their performances compared as well.